 The other Czech literary great, Milan Kundera, has also experienced problems similar to Kafka’s.
 Much of his writing was done in French as Kundera actually resided in France during the seventies.

-Once more, many of his fellow citizens have seen him in a less favourable light as they often do with anyone who was able to avoid the harsh Communist era in their country.
-Kundera’s most well-known work, ‘The Unbearable Lightness of Being’, got published during 1984 but only arrived in Czech in 2006, due partly to the author’s unhappiness with all of the prior attempts at translating it.
+Once more, many of his fellow citizens have seen him in a less favourable light as they often do with anyone who could avoid the harsh Communist era in their country.
+Kundera’s most well-known work, ‘The Unbearable Lightness of Being’, was published in 1984 but only arrived in Czech in 2006, partly due to the author’s unhappiness with all of the prior attempts at translating it.

 Then, in October of 2008, the low profile writer was caught up in the middle of a media storm when a Czech magazine published a piece implying that he had been a Communist Informer.
 Kundera vehemently refuted these accusations.

 To better understand the Czech’s perception of good quality Czech literature, it is a good plan to examine some other, less famous works.
 The early twentieth century’s Jewish community, which was beset with problems, produced other great writers and Kafka.
 These include Max Brod (who was told to destroy Kafka’s writings after his death) and novelists Gustav Meyrink (who wrote ‘The Golem’) and Paul Leppin (who wrote ‘Severin’s Journey into the Dark’), who both wrote chilling accounts of the last days of the Habsburg Regime.
 Holocaust survivors, like Arnošt Lustig and Jiff Weil, the former still a fixture in the prolific theatre scene in Prague, kept up this tradition.

 In other places in this genre, watch out for the political novels of Ivan Klíma, the revolutionary work of Ludvik Vaculík and the alternative poems of Jiřf Kolář, to name only a few.